National Organization for Women: Goals

 NOW v.
 Scheidler revolved around the issue of racketeering to gain support for anti-abortion groups.
-NOW was suing the groups for utilization of violence and the threat of violence for garnering support.
+NOW was suing the groups for use of violence and the threat of violence for garnering support.
 The violence varied from physical barriers into entrances of abortion clinic to arson and bombings of those clinics.
 The plaintiff accused the Pro-Life Action Network (PLAN) of unethically seizing the right of women to make decisions about their own bodies and argued that this right needed to be defended.
 The case was a success in terms of the class action suit "brought against terrorists by those they had terrorized".

 However the case was dismissed based on the mere definition of racketeering because racketeering must have an economic inclination, and there was no evidence to prove PLAN had this financial intention.
 This does not mean it was not a significant case.
 It brought light and recognition to National Organization for Women and its goals.
 If anything, it galvanized the organization to strengthen its tactics.

 Weeks v.
 Southern Bell had the same effect, but this is an example where those galvanized efforts proved beneficial.
 This concerned discriminatory practices against women in the workplace.
 Lorena Weeks, employee of Southern Bell, claimed she was being discriminated against via exclusion to higher paying positions within the company.
 Sylvia Roberts acted as her attorney, supporting Week's grievances with the accusation of the company's violation of Title VII of the Civil Rights Act of 1964.
 Title VII is enabled to "protect individuals against employment discrimination on the bases of race and color, as well as national origin, sex, and religion".
 With this premise, Weeks, with the aid of Sylvia Roberts, succeeded in 1969 after making an appeal.
 The trial not only served as the triumph of National Organization for Women, but brought to life legislation made to the intentions of organizations, such as NOW.